aaronland/go-picturebook/README.md

   -filename string
     	The filename (path) for your picturebook. (default "picturebook.pdf") -fill-page
     	If necessary rotate image 90 degrees to use the most available page space.
+Note that any '-process' flags involving colour space manipulation will automatically be applied to images after they have been rotated.
   -filter value
     	A valid filter.Filter URI.
 Valid schemes are: any://, regexp://.
   -height float